Tripura – Culture and Tradition

 Kokborok and Bengali are spoken exclusively in North-Eastern India.
 But apart from this, other languages are also spoken.
 People use the English language for official work.

 Risa, Rignai, and Rikutu are the traditional costumes of Tripura, which feature vibrant artistry in fabric.
-‘Rignai’ which is a very long and broad piece of cloth draped around the waist and which reaches the knees.
-A comparatively short cloth called ‘Risa’ is for the upper body which contains beautiful embroidery.
+‘Rignai’ is a very long and broad piece of cloth draped around the waist and which reaches the knees.
+A comparatively short cloth called ‘Risa’ is for the upper body and contains beautiful embroidery.
 Every clan in Tripura has its version of rignai in terms of design and patterns.
 Risa is worn by the bride during her wedding ceremony religious festivals are celebrated by the people of different religions.

 More recently, young Tripura women like to wear blouses in place of Risa but on the occasion of weddings, it is mandatory for them to wear Risa.
 These women of Tripura also love to wear different fashion accessories, particularly beads and coin strands around their necks.
 The striped layout of the risa is supplemented with varying patterns of embroidery.
 The usual costume for men is a garment known as rikutu gamcha worn with a shirt known as kubai.
 They love to wear different fashion accessories mainly coin strands and plethora of beads around their necks.

 The male counterpart used to wear ‘rikutu’ for the loin and ‘kamchwlwi borok’ for the upper part of the body.
 Kubai is a type of shirt that men wear with Rikutu.
-They wear a headgear known as turban or Pagri to protect themself from excessive heat.
+They wear a headgear known as a turban or Pagri to protect themself from excessive heat.
 Nowadays very few people wear these traditional dresses and they have adopted the modern dress of international style gaffa.
 The younger generation likes wearing jeans, trousers, and shirts.

-Fish is a common component in the diet of people of Tripura, especially among the tribals.
+Fish is a common component in the diet of the people of Tripura, especially among the tribals.
 As the North East is blessed with natural resources and water, small fish are easily available in the streams around the village.
 Tribals love to stick around during monsoons in the lush green forests with small waterfalls in search of fresh small fish.
-They capture enough fish using a net that they can use it in small qualities for the entire year.
+They capture enough fish using a net that they can use in small qualities for the entire year.
 These fish are not only rich in protein and Omega 3 but they also taste delicious.
-Some of Tripura delicacies which include small fish are ‘Godok‘ and ‘Eggu‘.
+Some of Tripura’s delicacies which include small fish are ‘Godok‘ and ‘Eggu‘.